groundhoggwp/groundhogg/README.txt

 * FIXED Broadcast delayed by 24 hours when using the *send in local timezone* setting with a dynamic segment.
 * FIXED `<title>` tag in HTML emails should be the same as the subject line.
 * FIXED safe-mode causing errors on multisite.
-* FIXED bug when duplicating or copying steps with unpublished changes.
+* FIXED Step settings not copied correctly when duplicating or copying steps with unpublished changes.
 * FIXED Turnstile/Recaptcha ignored if disabled in settings even if enabled in forms.

 = 4.2.5.3 (2025-08-30) =